Final report for FNC24-1437

 I am a nurseryman running Dispersion Farms which provides locally adapted, superior selections of a staple crops with a focus on hybrid hickory crosses between Bitternut hickory and Shagbark hickory.
 I have a 1/8th acre nursery where I grow seedlings and clones for sale, I manage more extensive plantings for the breeding of my focus crops, and I also subsistance farm.

-This is a research project with two main barriers, both of which will be important to break in order to make hickories a crop in the upper midwest.
+This project researched two main barriers that are critical to surpass in order to make hickories a crop in the upper midwest.

-- Tree evaluations need to be done on hundreds of hybrid individuals in the upper midwest to provide variety recommendations for growers in the upper Midwest.
-Currently, only a small handful of subpar hickory selections have been made and often have been trialed only outside of zone 4/5 upper midwest.
+- Tree evaluations were done on hundreds of hybrid individuals in the upper midwest to provide variety recommendations for growers in the upper Midwest.
+Previously, only a small handful of subpar hickory selections have been made and often have been trialed only outside of zone 4/5 upper midwest.
 Additionally, evaluations are almost entirely anecdotal and insufficient to give growers security in planting varieties that are of high cost and may take over a decade to bear nuts.

-- A procedure for epicotyl grafting hickories (grafting onto a sprouted nut) in zone 4/5 needs to be developed.
+- Development of a procedure for epicotyl grafting hickories (grafting onto a sprouted nut) in zone 4/5 has made major headway.
 Traditional nursery growing of hickories is challenging and problematic due to the high costs of producing grafted trees because of slow seedling shoot growth, strong taproot dominance, and the stress responses of hickories.

 - the kernel weight should be as large as possible